China's Li urges united, stable EU amid fears of Brexit, rising nationalism

 The Trump administration has stirred concern in Europe due to doubts about NATO and countering Russia in Ukraine, as well as over free trade.

-Trump has similarly worried China by criticising the country's trade practices and threatened to impose punitive tariffs on Chinese imports, as part of his pledge to put "America first".
+Trump has similarly worried China by criticizing the country's trade practices and threatened to impose punitive tariffs on Chinese imports, as part of his pledge to put "America first".

 Li said China did not want to see a trade war with the U.S.